-Especially during winter, catching a cold is inevitable, and stuffing your suitcase with all kinds of medications won’t prevent you from getting sick on vacation.
-As you might know, you don’t need a doctor to save you from a simple cold, but be aware that if symptoms are persistent, your runny nose could be a sign of different illnesses.
+Catching a cold is inevitable, especially during the winter months, and even packing your suitcase with all kinds of medications can’t fully prevent you from getting sick on vacation.
+But are you sure you’ve got a cold, and not something else?
+You don’t need a doctor to save you from a simple cold but be aware that if symptoms are persistent, your runny nose could be a sign of different illnesses.

 Among these, a common condition is sinusitis, an inflammation of the sinuses, often caused by the same germs responsible for your cold.